 - 42. Economist Arthur Laffer famously pointed out that, in some cases, income tax revenue can actually go up when tax rates go down.
 Why might this be the case? - 43.
 Is it possible for a nation to run budget deficits and still have its debt/GDP ratio fall?
 Explain your answer.
 Is it possible for a nation to run budget surpluses and still have its debt/GDP ratio rise?
 Explain your answer. - 44.
 How will cuts in state budget spending affect federal expansionary policy? - 45.
 Is expansionary fiscal policy more attractive to politicians who believe in larger government or to politicians who believe in smaller government?
 Explain your answer. - 46.
-Is Medicaid (federal government aid to low-income families and individuals) an automatic stabilizer? - 47.
-What is a potential problem with a temporary tax decrease designed to increase aggregate demand if people know that it is temporary? - 48.
-If the government gives a \$300 tax cut to everyone in the country, explain the mechanism by which this will cause interest rates to rise. - 49.
-Do you agree or disagree with this statement: "It is in the best interest of our economy for Congress and the President to run a balanced budget each year."
-Explain your answer. - 50.
-During the Great Recession of 2008-2009, what actions would have been required of Congress and the President had a balanced budget amendment to the Constitution been ratified?
-What impact would that have had on the unemployment rate?
+Is Medicaid (federal government aid to low-income families and individuals) an automatic stabilizer?

 - 51. A government starts off with a total debt of \$3.5 billion.
 In year one, the government runs a deficit of \$400 million.
 In year two, the government runs a deficit of \$1 billion.
 In year three, the government runs a surplus of \$200 million.
 What is the total debt of the government at the end of year three? - 52.
-If a government runs a budget deficit of \$10 billion dollars each year for ten years, then a surplus of \$1 billion for five years, and then a balanced budget for another ten years, what is the government debt? - 53.
+If a government runs a budget deficit of \$10 billion dollars each year for ten years, then a surplus of \$1 billion for five years, and then a balanced budget for another ten years, what is the government debt?

+- 47. What is a potential problem with a temporary tax increase designed to increase aggregate demand if people know that it is temporary? - 48.
+If the government gives a \$300 tax cut to everyone in the country, explain the mechanism by which this will cause interest rates to rise. - 49.
+Do you agree or disagree with this statement: "It is in the best interest of our economy for Congress and the President to run a balanced budget each year."
+Explain your answer. - 50.
+During the Great Recession of 2008-2009, what actions would have been required of Congress and the President had a balanced budget amendment to the Constitution been ratified?
+What impact would that have had on the unemployment rate? - 53.
 Specify whether expansionary or contractionary fiscal policy would seem to be most appropriate in response to each of the situations below and sketch a diagram using aggregate demand and aggregate supply curves to illustrate your answer: - a.
 A recession. - b.
 A stock market collapse that hurts consumer and business confidence. - c.
 Extremely rapid growth of exports. - d.
 Rising inflation. - e.
 A rise in the natural rate of unemployment. - f.
 A rise in oil prices.

-The Impacts of Government Borrowing
+18 | The Impacts of Government Borrowing

-FIGURE 18.1 President Lyndon B. Johnson President Lyndon Johnson played a pivotal role in financing higher education.
-(Credit: modification of "Lyndon Johnson in 1970" by LBJ Museum & Library, Public Domain)
+Figure 18.1 President Lyndon B. Johnson President Lyndon Johnson played a pivotal role in financing higher education.
+(Credit: modification of image by LBJ Museum & Library)